Stability and interpolation properties for Stokes-like virtual element spaces: Numerical validation of the stability estimates in 2D

 From Table~\ref{table:badly-shaped}, we deduce that the stability constants are indeed deteriorating together with the shape-regularity of the elements.

-As in Section~\ref{subsection:nr-p-version}, we are interested in checking the condition number of the matrices~$\Abf$ and~$\Bbf$ appearing in~\eqref{generalized:eigenvalue-problem}, i.e., the condition number of the approximate exact local stiffness matrix and its virtual element counterpart; the results are given in Table~\ref{table:condition-badly-shaped} below.
+As in Section~\ref{subsection:nr-p-version}, we are interested in checking the condition number of the matrices~$\Abf$ and~$\Bbf$ appearing in~\eqref{generalized:eigenvalue-problem}, i.e., the condition number of the (finite element approximation of the) stiffness matrix~$\Bbf$ and its virtual element counterpart~$\Abf$; the results are given in Table~\ref{table:condition-badly-shaped} below.

-From Table~\ref{table:condition-badly-shaped}, the condition number of the approximate exact stiffness matrix is always larger than that of the corresponding virtual element matrices.
+From Table~\ref{table:condition-badly-shaped}, the condition number of the (finite element approximation of the) stiffness matrix~$\Bbf$ is always larger than that of the corresponding virtual element matrices.
 Hence, similar comments as those for Table~\ref{table:condition-p-version} apply.